A Guide for Offshore Workers in Cold Winter Conditions

 Working Offshore During Winter Requires Accountability

-Workers need to protect themselves during adverse weather.
-However, it's ultimately the responsibility of companies to protect their workers in all conditions.
-Every employer is obligated to make sure workers have the equipment and training to work safely in unpredictable and challenging conditions.
-When they fail to do this, they should be held accountable for the injuries or death they failed to prevent.
+It's ultimately the responsibility of companies to protect their workers in all conditions, in the dead of winter or the height of summer.
+Every employer must ensure workers have the equipment and training to work safely in unpredictable and challenging conditions.
+When they fail to do this, they should be held accountable for the injuries or deaths they failed to prevent.